RedStoneMango/git-readme-updater/README.md

 - Download the script files
 - Create symbolic links in your `$PATH`

-> ⚠️ You may need **elevated privileges** to install dependencies and create symlinks in system paths.
+> ⚠️ It is recommended to run the script with **elevated privileges** avoid errors in the piped non-interactive shell.

 ---